JCBLAgri/jcblagri-website/README.md

 ## Related Information

-JCBL Agri is associated with modern agricultural equipment and implement manufacturing focused on innovation, durability, and efficient farming solutions.
-The company supports agricultural mechanization through precision-engineered components and farming equipment systems.
+JCBL Agri are focused on modern agricultural equipment and implement manufacturing with innovation, durability, and efficient farming solutions.
+We support agricultural mechanization through precision-engineered components and reliable farming equipment systems.